adomani/Syllabus/MA4N1/faq.md

 ##  What should I write in the outline for the project

+The outline is a written text that you upload to Moodle.
+I expect its length to be roughly 1-2 pages.
+You can choose which format you prefer, but producing a .pdf file using LaTeX is probably what is more flexible for writing formulas.

-There are no set rules.
+There are no set rules on the content, but the outline should give me a clear idea of
-The outline should give me an idea of what the project is about, how you intend to formalise it, how you imagine that you will distribute the work among group members.
+* what the project is about,
+* how you intend to formalise it,
+* how you imagine that you will distribute the work among group members.

 Possibly you may also want to comment on how much of what is already in `Mathlib` you expect to use.

 Here is an itemised list of some questions that you may want to address in the outline.